 What does art have to do with thinking like water?
+How much better would our world be if we borrowed this wisdom from nature?

 It was sometime in the middle of my art teaching career, there were four sixth grade girls of note.
 They loved art so much that they had nicknames for one another.
 The first three names made sense to me: Leonardo da Vinci, Raphael, and Michelangelo.
 We’d been studying those particular artists.
 The fourth name, however, was Bob Ross!
 We hadn’t talked about him in class.
 While Mr. Ross isn’t found in art history books, his television show did encourage many to pick up a paintbrush and even make a life path of art.
 I do admire this happy little tree guy with his upbeat attitude as well as his ability to bolster the self-confidence of budding artists.